grazielegrc/postman-newman-api-automation/README.md

 ```

 # Pipeline
-You can use the azure-pipelines.yml localized under .pipelines folder as example to create a Azure pipeline.
+You can use the azure-pipelines.yml localized under .pipelines folder as example to create an Azure pipeline.